Sutradhara: An Intelligent Orchestrator-Engine Co-design for Tool-based Agentic Inference: Analysis

 \subsection{Trace collection}

-\jheading{Agentic Platform} To understand the performance characteristics of agentic inference in production environments \cite{kumar2024practical}, we analyze workloads from a major cloud provider's internal agentic platform deployed across thousands of enterprise customers.
+\jheading{Agentic Platform} To understand the performance characteristics of agentic inference in production environments, we analyze workloads from a major cloud provider's internal agentic platform deployed across thousands of enterprise customers.
 This platform provides a general-purpose orchestration framework that manages iterative LLM-tool execution loops.
-It dispatches requests to a heterogeneous fleet of LLM serving endpoints and coordinates calls to an extensible tool registry containing 20+ integrated services including web search APIs, code execution. internal knowledge bases, and third-party SaaS integrations.
+It dispatches requests to a heterogeneous fleet of LLM serving endpoints and coordinates calls to an extensible tool registry containing 20+ integrated services including web search APIs, enterprise chat, email, file searches, code execution, internal knowledge bases, and third-party SaaS integrations.
 The orchestrator implements a standard agentic execution pattern: issue an LLM request with available tools, parse structured output to identify tool calls, execute tools and collect outputs, append results to context, and iterate until the LLM produces a final response.
 The orchestrator could modify instructions and system prompts in any iteration depending on the set of tool calls made.
 This architecture is representative of popular agentic systems including LangChain~\cite{langchain}, AutoGen~\cite{autogen}, and proprietary enterprise frameworks.

-\jheading{Workload Generation} We analyze synthetic workloads generated on this platform as it contains complete information including actual prompt tokens, which are unavailable for customer-facing queries.
-The synthetic workloads are created through an automated pipeline that first provision test users along with their synthetically generated enterprise context, including files, chats, and calendar events.
-From these users, structured sets of evaluation queries are executed on the platform, each designed to replicate realistic tasks such as document retrieval, summarization, and information search.
-By modeling authentic workflows and entity relationships, the synthetic workload environment closely mirrors production scenarios.
-We also validate all the observations gained from synthetic workloads against customer-facing production workload as well.
-We analyze a total of 6000 agentic requests across different user categories in this synthetic trace.
+\jheading{Workload Generation} We analyze workloads issued on this platform with synthetic user profiles and data, instead of the real customer-facing queries as its prompt tokens are eyes-off for privacy reasons.
+The synthetic queries on this actual production platform are created through an automated pipeline that first provisions test users along with their synthetically generated enterprise context, including files, chats, and calendar events.
+Then, a structured sets of evaluation queries are executed on the platform, each designed to replicate realistic tasks such as document retrieval, summarization, and information search.
+By modeling workflows and entity relationships, the synthetic workload environment closely mirrors production scenarios.
+We also validate all the observations gained from synthetic workloads against customer-facing production workload.
+We analyze 6000 agentic requests across different user categories.